ElektraInitiative/libelektra/doc/dev/kdb-record.md

 ## Architecture

-The core of `kdb record` consists of two parts:
+The core of `record` consists of two parts:
 * a global plugin that records changes to the key database
 * tooling that
   - allows configuration of the plugin (enable, disable)